Understanding Asbestos Laws in California: A Guide for Housing Providers

 Asbestos is harmful, now what?

-For decades, the government, schools, property managers, and homeowners have adopted “Manage in Place” strategies to control asbestos problems.
+The government, schools, property managers, and homeowners have adopted “Manage in Place” strategies to control asbestos problems for decades.
 This means if the material is undisturbed or undamaged, it’s not necessary to remove it.
 Asbestos materials are often adequately contained within walls or covered by sealants.
-However, unexpected events such as floods, fires, or mishandled home improvement projects can release asbestos fibers into the air.
-This contaminates the environment and presents a danger to occupants.

 Regulations on Asbestos Handling

-Threshold Limits: Minor disturbances (under 100 square feet) may have more lenient requirements, but interpretation and local regulations vary.
+Cal/OSHA standards state that any disturbance of asbestos-containing material must be conducted by trained and certified individuals.
+Minor disturbances (under 100 square feet) may have more lenient requirements, but interpretation and local regulations vary.

 Asbestos regulation falls under two main authorities: